captn3m0/codechef/_problems/hard/LAMQUGAM.md

 Code and Chef play a game on the set of all points with positive integer coordinates of the usual coordinate plane.
 Initially the lame queen stands in the point with coordinates **(x0, y0)** or shortly: in the point **(x0, y0)**.
 Players alternate moves. **Code moves first.** During each move the player can move the queen from the point **(x, y)** to the point **(x - a, y)**, **(x, y - a)** or **(x - a, y - a)** for some positive integer **a**, provided that the new point has positive coordinates.
 But since the queen is lame she possibly can't make all diagonal moves.
 Namely she can move from the point **(x, y)** to the point **(x - a, y - a)** only if **a** is divisible by **d**, where **d** is some positive integer that is called the queen lameness.
 So if **d = 2** the queen can move diagonally from the point **(x, y)** only to the points **(x - 2, y - 2), (x - 4, y - 4), (x - 6, y - 6)** and so on.
 However if **d = 1** then the queen becomes the usual chess queen.  **The first player who can't make a valid move loses the game.**  Both players play optimally in their respective moves.

  After playing this game for some time Chef realizes that he loses almost always.
-Now he wants to know what is the probability that he wins if initial point **(x0, y0)** is chosen randomly from the rectangle **x1 <= x0 <= x2, y1 <= y0 <= y2**.
+Now he wants to know what is the probability that he wins if initial point **(x0, y0)** is chosen randomly from the rectangle **x1 &lt;= x0 &lt;= x2, y1 &lt;= y0 &lt;= y2**.
 But I should warn that he wants to know this for a large number of rectangles.

 ### Input